Client:

 Englander

-The display was a standout success, so much so that it was adapted for Holiday, Valentine’s Day, and Easter campaigns, becoming a key fixture in Hershey’s retail strategy.
+And it worked.
+Well enough that the display was adapted for Holiday, Valentine’s Day, and Easter campaigns, eventually becoming a recurring fixture in Hershey’s retail strategy.

 Agency: TPN